labs15-career-endorsement-tracker/iOS/README.md

     </a>
 </p>

-### Features
+### Key Features

-- Users can sign-up and login via both platforms (WEB & iOS)
+- Students can create their own user accounts and passwords on iOS devices
-- Logged-in users to see a list of their track-specific 'requirements'
+- Users are able to login & logout on iOS devices to protect their career endorsement information
-- A logged-in user will be able to view a list of 'steps' that are to be completed for each associated 'requirement'
+- With proper credentials, students are able to view a list of their track-specific career endorsement requirements on iOS devices
-- A logged-in user will be able to manually toggle the 'completed' or 'incompleted' status of a 'step'
+- Students are able to track their overall endorsement progress on iOS devices, as well as stay up-to-date on the progress being made towards individual requirements for endorsement
-- Logged-in users will be able to view their overall endorsement progress, which is always up-to-date with the latest changes
+- Students can access static resources pertaining to specific endorsement requirements on their iOS devices, such as Airtable forms and lecture videos

 ### Authentication API here